 The structure's design is especially interesting because of the opposing volumes and characteristics of the facade.
-The pre-cast facade, with the hyperarticulation of the louvers – primarily vertical and in a few cases horizontally at top of window – combined with the directionality of corrugated pre-cast blocks - horizontally banded between the fenestration but vertical everywhere else - does not engage with the granite building at all.
-This volume of the building does not register the horizontal or vertical rhythm of the concrete facade, with the diagonal parapets at the top edges and diagonal vents at the bottom formally, rhythmically, and proportionally independent.
+The pre-cast facade with hyperarticulated of the louvers flow with the verticality of the corrugated pre-cast blocks, which are horizontally banded between the fenestration but vertical everywhere else.
+These striking features of the facade do not engage at all with the building's granite, which takes a back seat to the extruded concrete front facade.
+Futuermore, the granite volume of the building does not register the horizontal or vertical rhythm of the concrete, with the diagonal parapets at the top corners and diagonal vents at the bottom that are formally, rhythmically, and proportionally independent.
 There is even a shadow line that separates the two.
 The deeply recessed windows are mysterious, a product of design or function?
-Were the architects especially aiming for a brutalist form – inspired by leading architects of the previous decades – or are the walls that thick to protect the equipment inside?
+Were the architects especially aiming for a brutalist form – inspired by leading architects of the previous decades – or are the walls purposefuly thick to protect the equipment inside?
 If so, then why to add windows, the building could easily be a windowless telephone building like 33 Thomas in which it shares many similarities via mass, material, and momentum.

 “Instead of a variety of different window types, the architect applied one single element, a flat, rectangular concrete slab (like a Venetian blind's blade)creating an intricate appearance by the positional and directional variations of the same element.
 The dynamic relationship of the horizontal and vertical positions interrupted by omissions at unexpected locations performs like a symphony and dispels the last trace of boredom of the original structure.”
 (Club Dial, 1974, p.17)